-- Math Corps is an evidence-based, high-dosage math tutoring program.
-Math Corps uses instructional strategies aligned with research and expert recommendations for supporting students who need more support in math. - The standard Math Corps model serves students in grades 4 through 8.
-An Elementary Math Corps initiative serving grades Kindergarten through 3 is available in some areas. - Math Corps tutors are trained to provide about 90 minutes of tutoring per week in small groups of 2 or 3 students in grades 4-8 OR daily 20-minute sessions to pairs of students in grades K 3. - A staff person at the school ("site"), called an Internal Coach, completes Math Corps training and supports the tutors throughout the year. - A Math Corps expert with educational experience, called a Coaching Specialist, supports the Internal Coach and tutors at the site. - Math Corps targets foundational math skills in whole and rational number understanding with algebraic reasoning. - Tutors are trained to deliver scripted math interventions, along with additional training related to equity, supporting social-emotional learning and engagement. - Internal Coaches and Math Corps Coaching Specialists support tutors with selecting interventions for students based on individual student data.
+- Math Corps is an evidence-based, high-impact math tutoring Program.
+Math Corps uses instructional strategies aligned with research and expert recommendations for supporting students who need more support in math. - There are two Math Corps Program models.
+One serves students in 4-8th grade and the other serves students in kindergarten 3rd grade. - Math Corps tutors are trained to provide 90 minutes of tutoring per week in small groups of 2 or 3 students in grades 4-8 or daily 20-minute sessions to pairs of students in grades K 3. - Partners provide a staff person to be the Site Supervisor, who completes Math Corps training and supports the tutors throughout the year.
+This person is called the Internal Coach. - Ampact provides a Math Corps expert with educational experience, called a Coaching Specialist, to support the Internal Coach and tutors at the site. - Math Corps targets foundational math skills in whole and rational number understanding with algebraic reasoning. - Tutors are trained to deliver scripted math interventions and to use strategies to engage and motivate students based on their unique needs. - Internal Coaches and Coaching Specialists support tutors with selecting interventions for students based on individual student data.